-According to the NHS regardless of your BMI, men should try and lose weight if their waist is 94cm (37 inches) or more.
-If you are a woman then you should try and lose weight if your waist measures 80cm (31.5 inches).
-You are at a much higher risk and should speak to your GP if your waist is 102cm (40ins) or more for men, or 88cm (34ins) or more for women.
+According to the NHS, regardless of your BMI, men should try and lose weight if their waist is 94cm (37in) or more.
+If you are a woman then you should try and lose weight if your waist measures 80cm (31.5in).
+You are at a much higher risk and should speak to your GP if your waist is 102cm (40in) or more for men, or 88cm (34in) or more for women.

 What causes belly fat?

-In the simplest terms, belly fat is associated with how many calories you consume, and how much energy you burn.
+In the simplest terms, belly fat is associated with how many calories you consume and how much energy you burn.
 If you eat too many calories and exercise too little, you’re likely to put on weight – which means building fat up around your belly.
 Some people are more prone to developing belly fat than others, due to their genetics and their age.
 The older you get, the more prone you are to losing muscle, particularly if you’re not active.
 This in turn affects how you burn calories.
 As a result of this, older men typically need to eat slightly fewer calories than younger men.
-Alcohol is also a leading cause of belly fat, for the simple reason that it is deceptively high in calories and causes weight gain.
+Alcohol is also a leading cause of belly fat.
+It is deceptively high in calories and causes weight gain.
 Though a large tummy is often referred to as a ‘beer belly’, drinking any kind of alcohol in large quantities can cause you to put on weight and develop visceral fat.